mapmeld/postgis-erbil/step-2/README.md

 Where do I find geo data for my website?

-To make the tutorial as relevant as possible, I want to show how it's possible to download information about my workshop country (in this case, Zimbabwe) and import it into PostGIS.
+To make the tutorial as relevant as possible, I want to show how it's possible to download information about my workshop country (in this case, Iraq and Kurdistan) and import it into PostGIS.
 This can be difficult to install and troubleshoot, so I might end up showing most of this on the projector.
 Even if students cannot import data in the workshop, they can run future steps with the tables in the PostGIS cloud instance or the Jupyter notebooks.

 All of these datasets will be imported into a PostGIS database (PostgreSQL + extensions).